derak-isaack/GreenBelt_Hackathon/README.md

    Community members and forest associations can anonymously submit reports of forest encroachment or illegal activities.
    These reports flow to the admin dashboard and serve as **ground-level validation**, enhancing monitoring accuracy in remote or semi-arid forest zones.

-## Contributing

-To contribute to Forest Tracker:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-ISC License

 ## Notes

+- **Makueni County is used as the pilot area** because it is officially categorized as an **ASAL (Arid and Semi-Arid Lands) county**, making it highly vulnerable to drought stress, forest degradation, and climate-driven ecosystem changes.
+Its semi-arid conditions provide an ideal testing environment for evaluating forest health tools in water-scarce regions.

-- The application focuses on Makueni County's eight forests: Chyulu, Katende, Kibwezi, Kilungu, Kivale, Makuli, Mavindu, and Mulooni, which face significant threats from logging and agricultural expansion in semi-arid conditions.
+- The application focuses on **eight forests in Makueni County**: Chyulu, Katende, Kibwezi, Kilungu, Kivale, Makuli, Mavindu, and Mulooni — all of which face significant threats from logging, charcoal production, and agricultural encroachment in semi-arid environments.

-- RFDI threshold of 0.61 is calibrated for Sentinel-1 data to detect forest degradation in arid environments; this may need adjustment based on local conditions.
+- The **RFDI threshold of 0.61** is calibrated for Sentinel-1 radar data to detect forest degradation in arid and semi-arid ecosystems.
+Users may adjust this threshold depending on local vegetation structure and historical forest performance.

-- The application uses in-memory storage for sessions and resources.
-For production, consider using databases like PostgreSQL or MongoDB.
+- The system currently uses **in-memory storage** for session data and generated resources.
+For production deployment, consider migrating to a persistent database such as **PostgreSQL, MongoDB, or Firebase**.

-- API endpoints may require authentication; ensure proper JWT token handling and GEMINI_API_KEY configuration.
+- Some **API endpoints require authentication**.
+Ensure correct JWT handling and proper configuration of environment variables such as `GEMINI_API_KEY`.

-- The forest background animation enhances the user interface with an immersive theme representing Makueni's ecosystems.
+- A custom **forest background animation** enhances the user interface by visually reflecting the semi-arid ecosystems characteristic of Makueni County.

-- Sentinel-1 data processing relies on regular satellite imagery updates; ensure data sources are refreshed to maintain accuracy for real-time forest monitoring.
+- Accurate results depend on **timely updates of Sentinel-1 satellite imagery**.
+Ensure that data sources are regularly refreshed to maintain reliability for real-time forest monitoring and alert generation.